-Fire in overcrowded Indonesia prison kills 41 people, many trapped in their cells
+Fire in overcrowded Indonesian prison kills 41 people, many trapped in their cells

-Firefighters rushed in the night to douse the billowing flames that tore through the Tangerang prison in Indonesia’s Banten province on the outskirts of Jakarta.
+Firefighters rushed through the night to douse the billowing flames that tore through the Tangerang prison in Indonesia’s Banten province on the outskirts of Jakarta.
 Yellow and orange body bags lined the floor at a nearby hospital.

 The prison block had been crammed with over three times more people than it could fit.